matrix-org/matrix-hookshot/docs/usage/auth.md

   the message afterwards if you like.
 1. The bridge will have connected you.

+### OAuth

 To authenticate via OAuth, you will need to have configured OAuth support in your config.yml, and have the endpoints required accessible from the internet.

 - Say `github login` to get the URL to authenticate via.
 - Click the URL sent by the bot.
 - Follow the steps, ensuring you authenticate with the right user.
 - If all goes well, you will now be connected.

-You can check the status of authenticated instances by saying `github status`.
+- You can check the status of authenticated instances by saying `github status`.

+You may also authenticate via a widget, if you have [configured widgets](../advanced/widgets.md)

 ## GitLab